A Moment In Time

 This research is groundbreaking for many reasons: 1) it is one of the first empirical studies of such a broad scope; 2) the researchers entered into a data-sharing agreement with multiple Michigan state agencies, which allowed them to develop a large-scale merged and de-identified data set; and, 3) important to LIFT, the researchers found that when expungement is not automatic (i.e., administrative), and takes time, effort, and even money to apply, only a very small share of the people eligible for relief actually applied for and receive an expungement.
 Id.at 2486–2510.

 This is where we come in.
-If LIFT can find those records eligible for removal, assist the app’s user to complete the necessary paperwork, and facilitate its submission to the Dept. of Justice, many more people can more easily apply and get their records cleared up.
-When we couple the app with the trusted helpers in our community (social service agencies, medical clinics, libraries, legal clinics and others) we can not only educate the community about the app’s availability and provide the tool, but also offer the technical and legal assistance to successfully complete the process.
+If LIFT can find those records eligible for removal, assist the tool’s user to complete the necessary paperwork, and facilitate its submission to the Dept. of Justice, many more people can more easily apply and get their records cleared up.
+When we couple the tool with the trusted helpers in our community (social service agencies, medical clinics, libraries, legal clinics and others) we can not only educate the community about the tool's availability and provide the tool to them, but also offer the technical and legal assistance to successfully complete the process.
 A win-win for everyone.

 We hope that studies like the Michigan study reported in the Harvard Law Review, as well as clean slate laws (laws that allow criminal conviction records to be wholly expunged or sealed from public view) that are becoming more common across the country, become a reality in Wisconsin.
 Meanwhile, LIFT is taking concrete, achievable steps to make clearing these types of records possible across our state.
 We have tremendous support from the Wisconsin Partnership Project, who is providing a Community Impact Grant which will allow us to take the next steps to become LIFT Wisconsin over the next five years, and the CUNA Mutual Foundation, with a grant of $171,000 to fully build out our driver’s license module.
 Additional support comes from the Alliant Energy Foundation, with its grant to kick-start our driver’s license reinstatement fund.
 We are so proud of the demonstrated support by our community partners.
 On behalf of our growing initiative, I invite you to join our effort.